gio54321/hoare-logic-prover/README.md

 # Hoare logic prover
 A very basic prover for Hoare triples.

+If you want to learn more about how this thing works, [I wrote a blog post about it](https://gio54321.github.io/posts/hoare-prover)

 ## What is Hoare logic?
 According to [Wikipedia](https://en.wikipedia.org/wiki/Hoare_logic), Hoare logic is a formal system with a set of logical rules for reasoning rigorously about the correctness of computer programs.
 It was proposed in 1969 by the British computer scientist and logician _Tony Hoare_, and subsequently refined by Hoare and other researchers.
 The original ideas were seeded by the work of Robert W. Floyd, who had published a similar system for flowcharts.